csinva/csinva.github.io/_notes/research_ovws/ovw_causal_inference.md

 - [Descriptive Representation and Judicial Outcomes in Multiethnic Societies](https://onlinelibrary.wiley.com/doi/full/10.1111/ajps.12187) (Grossman et al. 2016)
   - judicial outcomes of arabs depended on whether there was an Arab judge on the panel
 - [Using Maimonides' Rule to Estimate the Effect of Class Size on Scholastic Achievement](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.554.9675) (angrist & lavy 1999)
-  - reducing class size induces a signi􏰜cant and substantial increase in test scores for fourth and 5th graders, although not for third graders.
+  - reducing class size induces a signicant and substantial increase in test scores for fourth and 5th graders, although not for third graders.
 - [Smoking and Lung Cancer: Recent Evidence and a Discussion of Some Questions](https://academic.oup.com/jnci/article/22/1/173/912572) (cornfield et al. 1959)
   - not a traditional statistics paper
   - most of it is a review of various scientific evidence about smoking and cancer